torabian/fireback/docs/docs/fields.md

 You see that `permissions` is an array. **Important** It's important that, every array field to end in plural english form.
 Some code might end up in mismatch for singular fields as a bug until 1.1.27.

-## Type: object

-Type on is also a nested field, which you can define `fields` very similarly in an array.
-The difference is, there will be a one-2-one relation created on this type of data, besides there will be an Addtional *Id field which would link them by a unique string id.
-At the moment, Fireback is creating `id` auto incremental numeric for each table, as well as `uniqueId` as a unique string identifier. `id` is intended to be used internally only for Fireback, and any external relationship between data, needs to use `uniqueId` field instead (`unique_id` on database level).
-This might change, as in large projects it causes large indexing tables.

-For example, see array example, and instead of `type: array` use `type: object`.
-Other details are exactly the same.

 ## Type: one

 The type one, is a specific type to Fireback.
 It means, you are targeting another table as a `one-to-one` relationship.
 The different with `object` is, in this type managing the data, deleting it is not depending